chrispalmeri/lch-color-palette/README.md

 ## to do

-  * add a comment to the css with link and config used
   * continue refactoring worker
-    * format of returned data
     * loops optimization
+    * cache config and smart update
   * use request animation frame

 ## later